jfzhuang/DMR/README.md

 # Video Semantic Segmentation with Spatial-Temporal Fusion and Memory-Augmented Refinement
 This repository is the official implementation of "Video Semantic Segmentation with Spatial-Temporal Fusion and Memory-Augmented Refinement" (submitted to IEEE Transactions on Circuits and Systems for Video Technology(TCSVT) 2021).
 It is designed for accurate video semantic segmentation task.
-It is based on mmsegmentaion.

 ## Install & Requirements
 The code has been tested on pytorch=1.8.1 and python3.7.
 Please refer to `requirements.txt` for detailed information.